sunfishcode/basic-text/docs/NFC.md

    where two strings that look the same contain different scalar values, making content easier to work with.

-## Whare are the potential disadvantages?
+## Where are the potential disadvantages?

 The following are some notes about various situations where NFC has been considered to be semantically lossy.